IBM/fms-dgt/docs/examples/generate_data.md

-# Write your own generation databuilder

-In this section, we'll go through the process of developing your very own data builder from scratch.
-We'll go through all of the steps from coding a data builder to defining a task file.

-For the purposes of this exercise, we'll assume we want to generate data pertaining to a simple geography question-answering task.

-## Defining a Data Builder
+# Data Generation

+In this example, we'll walk through the process of building a custom generation databuilder from scratch using DGT.
+You'll learn how to set up the necessary directory structure, define your task and data instance classes, and prepare your builder for generating data.
+For this example, we'll focus on a simple geography question-answering task.

+### Set Up Your Directory

-We'll start by creating the base directory which will contain all of the code used to execute our SDG process.
-DGT supports both _generation_ and _transformation_ databuilders, but for this work, we'll be creating just a generation databuilder.
-First, create a directory `fms_dgt/public/databuilders/test/geography_qa`
+We'll begin by creating the base directory that will house all the code for our SDG (Structured Data Generation) process.
+Run the following command from the root of your cloned repository:

 ```bash
 # from the root of the cloned repository
 mkdir -p fms_dgt/public/databuilders/test/geography_qa
 ```

-In that directory, we will first add the data-specifying objects that our code will operate on.
-In DGT, we assume there to be a class for the overall `task` as well as a class for an individual data instance.
-Since we're doing a simple question-answering task, we don't need to instantiate much.
-Add the following code to a `fms_dgt/public/databuilders/test/geography_qa/task.py` file
+This creates a new folder for your custom databuilder:
+`fms_dgt/public/databuilders/test/geography_qa`

+### Define the Task and Data Classes

+Next, we'll define the core objects that represent our task and data.
+In DGT, each databuilder typically includes:

+- A Task class: representing the overall structure and metadata of the task.
+- A DataPoint class: representing individual input and generated examples or records.

+Since we're working with a simple question-answering format, our classes will be minimal.
+Create a new file at: `fms_dgt/public/databuilders/test/geography_qa/task.py` and the following code to define your task and instance structure:

 ```{.python title="fms_dgt/public/databuilders/test/geography_qa/task.py"}
 # Standard